estuary/flow/site/docs/guides/connect-network.md

 After you've completed the prerequisites, you should have the following parameters:

 * `sshEndpoint`: the SSH endpoint, step 2
-* `sshPrivateKeyBase64`: the encoded PEM file, step 4
+* `privateKey`: the contents of the PEM file, step 4
-* `sshUser`: the username, step 2
+* `user`: the username, step 2
-* `remoteHost`: the materialization endpoint's host, step 5
+* `forwardHost`: the materialization endpoint's host, step 5
-* `remotePort`: the materialization endpoint's port, step 5
+* `forwardPort`: the materialization endpoint's port, step 5
 * `localPort`: the port on the localhost used to connect to the SSH server, step 7

 1. Use these to add SSH tunneling to your capture or materialization definition, either by filling in the corresponding fields in a web app, or by working with the YAML directly.
-Reference the [Connectors](../../concepts/connectors/#connecting-to-endpoints-on-secure-networks) page for a code sample.
+Reference the [Connectors](../../concepts/connectors/#connecting-to-endpoints-on-secure-networks) page for a YAML sample.

 Proxies like SSH are always run on an open port on your localhost, so you'll need to re-configure other fields in your capture or materialization definition.